-8 Mind-Blowing Reasons The IQ Is Meaningless
+8 Shocking Reasons Why IQ Scores Are Meaningless

 A person’s IQ has long been a determinant of a their intelligence, with 100 being the average quotient of 100.
 OJ Simpson has been given the IQ of 89 by an unclaimed source, while the highest IQ measurement (as recorded in the Guinness Book Of World Records) goes to Marilyn Vos Savant, with a stunning score of 228 (though that claim comes from Marilyn herself).
 However, Savant has given the world “Dear Abby” newspaper-style columns, as well as a few books that have been attributed to this column.